KirillRusacoff/KirillRusacoff/README.md

-My skills are <b>HTML, CSS, JavaScript</b> and have some experience in <b>PHP, SQL</b>.
+My skills are <b>HTML, CSS, JavaScript, PHP, SQL</b>.

 How I work is a long story 🤔 , but in a simple way...
 I am a web developer.
-The direction of my work is Frontend.
+The direction of my work is Full-stack.
 I make small but interesting applications.
 I make up websites using the Figma/Photoshop layout and fill them with "life". 😄